 Eat & Drink

 At the Paso Robles Inn, we’ve got on-site eating and drinking options to cater to every mood.
-From simple-pleasure treats at our Coffee Shop, to creative bar bites and signature cocktails at our lounge, to locally sourced dinners at our garden-side restaurant, you’ll find it all at the Inn.

 New for 2026 – Charlie Palmer will put his stamp on our three restaurants when they reopen under his helm.
 Read more about it: